siddhant-99/ibm_crackcovid/README.md

   </p>

 ### 2. Hospital Monitoring Database
-***IBM's cloud-based service Cloudant*** is used to host the Hospital Monitoring Database containing real-time statistics on the presence of covid-19 test facility and number of beds and **ventilators?** available.
+***IBM's cloud-based service Cloudant*** is used to host the Hospital Monitoring Database containing real-time statistics on the presence of covid-19 test facility and number of beds available.
 Cloudant is used to setup a NoSQL Database which then can be used with a serverless web application.

 ![Hospital Dashboard(dataentry.html)](/extras/guestbook.png)